-Identification: The workers are all the same size about 1/16 inch long.
+Identification: The workers are all the same size about 1.6 mm long.
 They are yellow or honey-coloured.
 They have 12-segmented antennae with 3-segmented club.

-Nesting sites: They build their nests in wall and cabinet voids, behind baseboards, inside hollow curtain rods and in folds of sheets, clothes or paper.
+Nesting sites: They commonly build their nests in walls, behind skirting boards, and in folds of clothes.

 It’s not common to find bulldog ant (or bull ant) inside buildings; they are located mostly in bushy areas where they can have their nest in soil near wood logs or under rocks with extensive tunnel system.
 When the nest gets disturbed the bull ants get very aggressive, they will all come out of the nest as a massive force to attack whatever is taking their peace.

-Identification: Carpenter ants vary in color from black to dark brown to an brownish orange.
+Identification: Carpenter ants vary in colour from black to dark brown to an brownish orange.
 The workers are 6 to 12 mm in length.

-Biology: Carpenter ants often enter buildings to nest and forage.
-They excavate their nests in wood (hence the name “carpenter” ants), creating smooth tunnels and galleries.
+Biology: Carpenter ants are often confused with termites by the general public and enter homes with damp timbers to establish their nests.
+They rarely do any damage to timbers, but excavate rotting timbers with precision (that’s how they got their name as “carpenter” ants).
 The colonies of some species of Carpenter ants, may exceed 100,000 workers, with multiple queens and satellite nesting sites.
 Most species are smaller and require many years to reach maturity.
 They can travel long distances in search of food.

 Identification: They are uniformly dull brown coloured.
 Workers are all the same size, about 1/8-inch long.
 Thorax uneven in shape when viewed from side.
 They emit musty odour when crushed.

 Effective control of ants often relies on a knowledge of their foraging and nesting habits.
 At the broad level, a knowledge of the nesting habits and feeding habits of important pest species can be helpful.
 More specifically, where a given infestation is being treated, a thorough survey and inspection should be carried out.
-By following trails – particularly, where possible, those of workers loaded with food – the location of the nest, either approximately or precisely, may be determined.
+Whereas locating an ant nest is not always possible, every effort should be made to locate the nest.
+Not only can it make the control easier, but it allows for confirmation of colony elimination after a treatment.
+Each species has typical nesting places, which narrow down the places to look.
+However, following food-carrying ants on active foraging trails provides the best method of nest location.
+Knowing whether they are nesting outside or inside can also have an impact on the treatment.
+For example, there is little use in carrying out an exterior perimeter treatment if the nest is only inside the building.
 Direct treatment of the nest, where possible, can provide the most effective, longer-term control.
 Alternatively, the use of chemical barriers that interfere between the nest and possible food sources is often effective.